FlorentRicci/azure-labs/01 - Realtime Sentiment Analysis/README.md

 * These tweets are ingested into Event Hubs
 * Azure Stream Analytics performs the sentiment analysis against an Azure Mache Learning web service
 * Azure Stream Analytics also calculates the average value over a specific time window
-* The results are output to Power BI, where they can be easily visualized
+* The results are outputted to Power BI, where they can be easily visualized

 ## Ingest tweets
 ### Create an Event Hub